-Cryptocurrencies are complicated, very confusing to new users and lightly regulated — all of which makes them an ideal target for scammers.
-But with a little bit of know-how and some good old-fashioned common sense, you can do plenty to protect yourself against cryptocurrency scams.
+Cryptocurrencies are complicated, confusing to new users and basically unregulated in the US, all of which makes them an ideal subject for scammers.
+But with a little bit of know-how and common sense, you can protect yourself against cryptocurrency scams, including those involving Bitcoin.

 The first scam on the list is one that you may well be familiar with already, as it’s also been widely used to target customers from major banks.